anandkanav92/NOTES/interview-notes.md

 > Given a 2D board and a list of words from the dictionary, find all words in the board.

 1. Create a trie data structure to store the list of words so that similar prefix are not checked multiple times.
 2. Starting with the root node.
-For
+	- For each children, call DFS.
+	- If there is a match, go deeper.
+	- check for word end, and if there is a word end add it to result list.
+	- Four directions to explore, and update the root position with

 ---
 `TREES`